Azure/azure-iot-sdk-node/service/samples/readme.md

 To run the Device Management samples, follow our [DM patterns documentation][dm-patterns].

+## Using the SDK with Promises rather than callbacks
+If you'd like to see how to "convert" this samples to promises instead of using callbacks, please refer to [this page][promises] of the wiki!

 ## Read More
 For more information on how to use this library refer to the documents below:
 - [Prepare your node.js development environment](../../doc/node-devbox-setup.md)